 Viral posts are very hard to write especially in the beginning of your blogging career.
 You may spend countless hours each week to make the best possible content with little, if any, payment, page views or new followers.

 If you are new to blogging, it takes years to build a brand and a following, like any other new business.
 It does not happen overnight.
 If you make money from the very beginning, which is unlikely, you will not make much unless you already know how to blog.

 Running a Blog Will Cost You Money

 I see lots and lots of hooks on Pinterest such as this: “You can start a blog in 5 min!” and “Get web hosting for as little as $2.95/mo with this link.”

 However, if you want to be successful quickly, like most of us, you will get frustrated because you don’t know HOW to blog.
-Thus, you will quickly start contemplating buying blogging products to tell you what you need to do to get results quickly.
+Thus, you will quickly start impulse buying blogging products to tell you what you need to do to get results quickly.

-You may spend several hundred dollars in blogging online courses, photography and writing courses, blogging books and products to guide you.
+You may spend several hundred dollars or even thousands in blogging online courses, photography and writing courses, blogging books and products to guide you.